 Regarding annexations for Phase II counties, are annexations planned in advance?

-Larry: No. It can be spurred by development, advocacy from a jurisdiction, or a number of other factors.
+Larry: No. It can be spurred by development, initiated by a landowner or jurisdiction, or a number of other factors.
 Our region does not have an annexation plan.
-We run into an issue where cities resist annexation unless systems are upgraded, but then the area gets upgraded and then leaves.
-We want to remove this barrier, and incentive collaboration.
+The County has run into situations where cities resist annexation unless public infrastructure (including utilities) are upgraded at the County’s (or it’s ratepayers) expense.
+We want to remove this barrier, and incentive collaboration of these transitional areas.

 Multipliers